Odane-Roberts/Capstone-Library-System/Capstone-Microservice-README.md

 - password : admin

 ### Database
-The the database was develop using postgres and flyway as the database migration tool.
+The the database was develop using postgres and flyway as the database migration tool. will be runnig on PORT 5430

 #### Database Schema
 the schema will be located on the main repository classpath under Resources --> db